devcomplete09/react-image-magnifier/README.md

-Find the tutorial of how I build this here: https://youtu.be/qKjvE-vV8AY
+Find the tutorial of how I built this here: https://youtu.be/qKjvE-vV8AY